koleaby4/next_movie/README.md

 * the website will have a flat easy to navigate structure
 * the content on the website will dynamically adjust for devices with various screen sizes
 * to maintain sufficient load speed, movies information retrieved from 3rd party services will be stored in the application's database
-* payment information will be processed using Stripe and will not be stored in the the application's database
+* payment information will be processed using Stripe and will not be stored in the application's database
 * all security keys and sensitive configuration will be managed using environment variables and [secrets.json](https://github.com/koleaby4/next_movie/blob/master/secrets.json) config file
 * the web site should continue operate even if data coming from 3rd party services is incomplete or inconsistent